Statistics of coarse-grained cosmological fields in stochastic inflation: Conclusions

 It is finally worth pointing out that, once the one-point statistics of the relevant cosmological fields is computed, the estimation of the mass distribution of primordial black holes can be performed with different levels of refinement.
 In the example treated in this work, we used the simple Press--Schechter procedure as an illustration, but it would be interesting to see how the heavy tails we have encountered are processed by more advanced methods (such as peak theory --- following the lines of \Refs{Yoo:2018kvb,Yoo:2019pma,Yoo:2020dkz,Kitajima:2021fpq}, or even in numerical simulations).

 \acknowledgments

-We are grateful to Hooshyar Assadullahi, Andrew Gow, Joseph Jackson, Kazuya Koyama, Junsei Tokuda, and David Wands for helpful discussions.
+We are grateful to Hooshyar Assadullahi, Andrew Gow, Joseph Jackson, Kazuya Koyama, Junsei Tokuda, and David Wands for helpful discussions and Baptiste Blachier for pointing out typos.
 Y.T. is supported by JSPS KAKENHI Grants No. JP19K14707 and No. JP21K13918.